hhuang91/KaggleChallenge/readme.md

 ## Final Submission

-Proper post-processing was applied to network output to recale it back to original size and encode it in RLE format.

 Here is the results I obtained using the trained networks and the aforementioned ad-hoc fixes, I was able to bring up the final DICE score above the null test results.

 ![Final Submission](./_image/final_submit.png)